2004 Philippine Senate election: Alyansa ng Pag-asa

 The third major coalition running in this election is the Alyansa ng Pag-asa (Alliance of Hope), This coalition fielded Raul Roco for president and Herminio Aquino for vice-president.
 The three major parties supporting this coalition were Roco's Aksyon Demokratiko, former National Defense Secretary Renato de Villa's Partido para sa Demokratikong Reporma, and former Cebu Governor Lito Osmeña's Probinsya Muna Development Initiative.
 These three parties bolted from the People Power Coalition.

 Bangon Pilipinas Movement (BPM)

 Bangon Pilipinas (Rise Up, Philippines) is the political party of Bro.
 Eduardo Villanueva.
 It consisted mostly of volunteers, a majority of whom came from Villanueva's Jesus Is Lord church.
 Villanueva resigned from the church before submitting his candidacy in order to prevent questions on the separation of church and state.

-Laban ng Demokratikong Pilipino (LDP)—(Aquino Wing)
+Laban ng Demokratikong Pilipino (LDP) — Aquino wing

-This coalition led by Makati Representative Butz Aquino was composed of Panfilo Lacson's supporters from LDP party.
+This coalition led by Makati Representative Butz Aquino was composed of Panfilo Lacson's supporters from LDP.
+They fielded Congressman Caloy Padilla as its sole senatorial candidate.